 ALBUQUERQUE, N.M. — A commercial general liability insurer’s declaratory judgment case against an insured contractor and homeowners should proceed regarding coverage for noxious gas found in a home after spray foam insulation work, a New Mexico federal magistrate judge held Sept.
 20 (International Insurance Company of Hannover SE v.
 Connors & Sons Classy Construction LLC, et al., No. 17-0825, D. N.M., 2018 U.S. Dist.
 LEXIS 161805).

-NEW HAVEN, Conn. — No coverage is owed to insureds seeking coverage for damages to their home’s foundation walls caused by a chemical reaction in the concrete used in the foundation because the insureds failed to prove that a collapse of the foundation will occur in the foreseeable future, a Connecticut federal judge said July 31 (Christopher D. Lester, et al. v.
-Liberty Mutual Fire Insurance Co., No. 16-909, D. Conn., 2018 U.S. Dist.
-LEXIS 127711).
+HARTFORD, Conn. — No coverage is owed to a homeowner seeking coverage for the deterioration of her home’s foundation as a result of a chemical reaction in the concrete used to build the home because the damage gradually occurred over time and was not sudden and accidental as required by the policy, a Connecticut federal judge said Sept.
+20 (Maureen E. Carney v.
+Allstate Insurance Co., No. 16-592, D. Conn., 2018 U.S. Dist.
+LEXIS 161401).